 See our Breed Guide for more specifics on your pet.

 Addison’s Disease: Also known as hypoadrenocorticism, this extremely serious condition is caused by an insufficient production of adrenal hormones by the adrenal gland.
 Most dogs with Addison’s disease vomit, have a poor appetite, and lethargy.
 Because these signs are vague and can be mistaken for other conditions, it’s easy to miss this disease as a diagnosis until it reaches more advanced stages.
 More severe signs occur when a dog is stressed or when potassium levels get high enough to interfere with heart function, causing severe shock and death.
 If Addison’s is suspected, your vet may perform a series of tests to confirm the diagnosis.
-Breeds prone to this ailment: Bouvier des Flandres, Great Pyrenees, Keeshond, Miniature Poodle, Newfoundland, Pointer, Schnoodle, Soft Coated Wheaten Terrier, Standard Poodle.
+Breeds prone to this ailment: Bouvier des Flandres, Great Pyrenees, Keeshond, Miniature Poodle, Newfoundland, Pointer, Poodle, Schnoodle, Soft Coated Wheaten Terrier.

 Allergies: Skin allergies are typically caused by such environmental allergens as fleas, grass, pollen, and dust.They can also be food related, but this is less common.
 Common food allergens include beef, rice, wheat, and corn.
 Allergies can cause intense itching and discomfort, which means dogs will dig and chew sometimes till they bleed.
 This is risky because secondary infections can develop in the damaged tissue.
 To treat allergies, the cause must be identified and removed from the dog’s environment if possible.
 A veterinarian can help you with this, as well as let you know which allergy symptoms can be controlled with medication.
-Breeds prone to this ailment: Afghan Hound, Airedale Terrier, American Pit Bull Terrier, American Water Spaniel, Australian Shepherd, Australian Terrier, Basset Hound, Bearded Collie, Bichon Frise, Black Russian Terrier, Border Collie, Boston Terrier, Boxer, Cockapoo, Cocker Spaniel, Collie, Field Spaniel, French Bulldog, German Shepherd Dog, Golden Retriever, Goldendoodle, Ibizan Hound, Irish Water Spaniel, Italian Greyhound, Keeshond, Labradoodle, Lhasa Apso, Mutt, Petit Basset Griffon Vendeen, Pharaoh Hound, Pointer, Pomeranian, Pug, Rat Terrier, Saint Bernard, Scottish Deerhound, Shiba Inu, Shih Tzu, Welsh Terrier.
+Breeds prone to this ailment: Afghan Hound, Airedale Terrier, American Pit Bull Terrier, American Water Spaniel, Australian Shepherd, Australian Terrier, Basset Hound, Bearded Collie, Bichon Frise, Black Russian Terrier, Border Collie, Boston Terrier, Boxer, Cockapoo, Cocker Spaniel, Collie, Field Spaniel, French Bulldog, German Shepherd Dog, Golden Retriever, Goldendoodle, Ibizan Hound, Irish Water Spaniel, Italian Greyhound, Keeshond, Labradoodle, Lhasa Apso, Miniature Australian Shepherd, Mixed, Petit Basset Griffon Vendeen, Pharaoh Hound, Pointer, Pomeranian, Pug, Rat Terrier, Saint Bernard, Scottish Deerhound, Shiba Inu, Shih Tzu, Welsh Terrier.

 Asthma: Asthma is basically a term for difficulty breathing (called “dyspnea”).
 It usually includes wheezing and shortness of breath due to spasms and constriction of the large upper airways (the trachea and bronchi).
 Dogs, like people, can develop asthma, although in dogs the disorder typically is referred to as allergic bronchitis.
 In dogs, this condition is almost always caused by an allergic reaction to something in the environment, which in turn causes an inflammatory response in the upper airways.
 Most of the time, the allergen is something that the dog inhales.
 Long-standing allergic bronchitis can damage the tissues lining the respiratory tract, causing the more permanent changes associated with chronic bronchitis.

 Cataracts: As in humans, canine cataracts are characterized by cloudy spots on the eye lens that can grow over time.
 They may develop at any age, and often don’t impair vision, although some cases cause severe vision loss.
 Breeding dogs should be examined by a board-certified veterinary ophthamologist to be certified as free of hereditary eye disease before they’re bred.
 Cataracts can usually be surgically removed with good results.
-Breeds prone to this ailment: Afghan Hound, Alaskan Malamute, American Water Spaniel, Australian Shepherd, Black and Tan Coonhound, Boston Terrier, Bouvier des Flandres, Chinook, Cockapoo, Field Spaniel, Fox Terrier, German Pinscher, German Wirehaired Pointer, Goldador, Golden Retriever, Great Pyrenees, Greater Swiss Mountain Dog, Havanese, Ibizan Hound, Irish Water Spaniel, Italian Greyhound, Japanese Chin, Keeshond, Kerry Blue Terrier, Labrador Retriever, Lowchen, Miniature Schnauzer, Newfoundland, Old English Sheepdog, Peekapoo, Pekingese, Pembroke Welsh Corgi, Pointer, Puli, Saint Bernard, Schnoodle, Siberian Husky, West Highland White Terrier.
+Breeds prone to this ailment: Afghan Hound, Alaskan Malamute, American Bulldog, American Water Spaniel, Australian Shepherd, Black and Tan Coonhound, Boston Terrier, Bouvier des Flandres, Chinook, Cockapoo, Cocker Spaniel, Field Spaniel, Fox Terrier, German Pinscher, German Wirehaired Pointer, Goldador, Golden Retriever, Great Pyrenees, Greater Swiss Mountain Dog, Havanese, Ibizan Hound, Irish Water Spaniel, Italian Greyhound, Japanese Chin, Keeshond, Kerry Blue Terrier, Labrador Retriever, Lowchen, Miniature Poodle, Miniature Schnauzer, Newfoundland, Old English Sheepdog, Peekapoo, Pekingese, Pembroke Welsh Corgi, Pointer, Puli, Saint Bernard, Schnoodle, Siberian Husky, West Highland White Terrier.

 Cheyletiella Dermatitis (Walking Dandruff): This is a skin condition that is caused by a small mite.
 If you see heavy dandruff, especially down the middle of the back, contact your vet.
 The mites that cause this condition are contagious, which means all pets in the household need to treated.